-Application icons Description 101101 011011 101101 Datalist Datalist Application: Use this application to see the digital data contained in SDI frames to perform in-depth monitoring and analysis of incoming SDI data ANC Session ANC (Ancillary Data) Session Application: Use this application to monitor all ancillary data present in a signal.
+Application icons Description 101101 011011 101101 Datalist Datalist Application: Use this application to see the digital data contained in SDI frames to perform in-depth monitoring and analysis of incoming SDI data.
+ANC Session ANC (Ancillary Data) Session Application: Allows you to monitor all ancillary data present in a signal.
+Picture Picture Application : This option adds the ability to decode and display closed captions or subtitles in CEA 608, CEA 708, OP47/ST2031, and ARIB B24 to the existing Picture application.
+AV Delay Audio-Video Delay Application: Allows you to measure the audio-to-video synchronization (lip sync) when using a Flash Pop test sequence that can be generated from the Telestream Sync Pulse Generator.